-In some cases, borrowers may opt to make more than the minimum loan payment so that they can expedite the repayment process on their loan.
+However, some borrowers may opt to make more than the student loan minimum payment so that they can expedite the repayment process on their loan.
+Here’s what borrowers need to know about paying more than the minimum on student loans.

 What Is the Minimum Payment on Student Loans?

-The minimum payment on a student loan is the lowest amount of money a borrower can pay each month.
-The actual student loan minimum payment amount owed each month might be determined by factors including the loan type, interest rate, and the repayment plan.
-Generally, the minimum monthly payment includes both principal (the original amount borrowed), interest, and fees.
+The minimum payment on student loans is the lowest amount of money a borrower can pay each month.
+The actual student loan minimum payment amount owed each month might be determined by factors including the loan type, interest rate, and the student loan repayment plan.
+Generally, the minimum monthly payment includes the principal (the original amount borrowed), interest, and fees.

 Why Would You Pay off Your Student Debt Sooner?

-While the interest rate on your student loan may be lower than on your credit cards, it doesn’t necessarily mean your student loans should be put on the back burner.
+As with any debt, a primary motive for paying off student debt early is to more quickly eliminate debt that’s racking up interest.
 Prioritizing debt repayment could help lower your debt to income ratio and could help you reduce the amount of money you owe in interest over the life of the loan.
 Here are a few reasons you may want to pay off your student loans sooner rather than later.

 When borrowing a mortgage or a car loan, the lender will usually consider the applicant’s debt-to-income ratio.
 And the lower it is, the better it looks from a financial perspective.
 Do you need a new car?
 Want to buy a house?
 Start a family?
 The sooner you get your student loan debt paid off, the more money you will likely have to put toward those dreams being realized.

-Your FICO® credit score is a powerful component of your total financial picture; tend it like a garden, and it could grow.
+Your FICO® credit score is a powerful component of your total financial picture.
 There’s something to be said for the fact that if you’re managing an open debt responsibly by making on-time payments, that may have a positive impact on your credit score.
-And a higher FICO® score can help you get a better interest rate on a loan you might need for a home or car.
+And a higher FICO® score can generally help an individual get a better interest rate on a loan they might need for a home or car.

 It’s Easier to Save Money When You’re Not Paying Down Debt